-Specific software is often referred to in connection with an ISMS (Information Security Management System).
-However, an ISMS really has nothing to do with a specific software solution.
-It is actually a set of rules and processes.
+An ISMS has nothing to do with a specific software solution.
+It is actually a framework.
+It’s a set of policies, procedures and processes.
 This list of rules and processes serves to permanently monitor, control and ensure information security within a company or organisation.
 It is also important that this information security is continuously improved by the defined rules and processes.

 ISMS is a top down approach